 Food Dyes – animal studies have linked food coloring to cancer

-BHA and BHT – color preservative that effects the neurological system and when stored in the body can form cancer-causing compounds.
+BHA and BHT – a color preservative that affects the neurological system and when stored in the body can form cancer-causing compounds.

 Potassium bromate – used for volume in food.
 Causes cancer in animals.

 Trans Fat – increases bad (LDL) cholesterol levels and reduces the good.